grimmerk/switchv/README.md

 1. `yarn start` (to start webpack server part)
 2. launch compound "Electron: All" launch setting (from ms github site) to debug main & **render processes**.

-The drawback is you will see two copy of XWin.
+The drawback is you will see two copy of SwitchV.
 And attaching render process takes a little time (e.g. only stop at some breakpoints after a while/refresh).

 ## notes about packaging a macOS app